W.H. Dorman & Co: Origins

 Factory records of the engine production exist from 1913, starting with engine number 701, however information on the engines produced from 1903 to 1912 is missing.
 Reports in the press in 1912 stated that Dorman had been manufacturing engines for 3 different well-known car manufacturers, and that following their purchase of the Redbridge Aero Works of Southampton, they had just entered into aero-engine manufacture with a V8 engine of 60-80hp designed by Mr W.L.
 Adams.
 One of these engines was sent to Brooklands to be tested in a Percival biplane in July 1912, and a brief account stated it was flown in August 1912.

 The Dorman Association shows that from 1913 the JJ and JO engines were available in either 2-cylinder or 4-cylinder form, each with the same 110 mm bore and 140 mm stroke and with 8 bhp per cylinder.
 It is known that the 4-cylinder Dorman engine was fitted into the Pagefield trucks made by Walker Brothers of Wigan in 1913 to a War Department specification.
 In November 1913 Dorman were advertising that their 4-cylinder engine was awarded a "Special Certificate in the War Office Subsidy Trials".
 This same advert lists a 2-cylinder water-cooled motor with 80 mm bore and 108 mm stroke, and other adverts from March and April 1914 show other engines were available.
 A Dorman engine powered the Caledon lorries from 1915 to 1919.

 The Dorman Engineering Co of Northampton is sometimes confused with W.H.
 Dorman & Co.
-The principle partner there was Thomas Phipps Dorman (son of Mark Dorman), and the main product was the Dorman sewing machine, though they started manufacturing engines and made the Whirlwind motor cycle for a few years before failing in 1903.
+The principal partner there was Thomas Phipps Dorman (son of Mark Dorman), and the main product was the Dorman sewing machine, though they started manufacturing engines and made the Whirlwind motor cycle for a few years before failing in 1903.
 The motor manufacturing equipment, still relatively new, was auctioned off complete with 10 engines of 2 to 3hp in March 1903.
 This coincides with the start of engine manufacture at W.H.
 Dorman, but no commercial or familial link has as yet been identified between the two companies.